ITV (OTCMKTS:ITVPY) Shares Gap Down - Here's Why

 Separately, Kepler Capital Markets raised shares of ITV from a "hold" rating to a "strong-buy" rating in a research note on Friday, March 6th.
-One analyst has rated the stock with a Strong Buy rating and one has issued a Hold rating to the company's stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of "Buy".
+One research analyst has rated the stock with a Strong Buy rating and one has given a Hold rating to the stock.
+According to MarketBeat, the stock presently has an average rating of "Buy".

 (Get Free Report